cmkobel/holodoublevu/README.md

 > I'm a pipeline kinda guy.

 This is a snakemake workflow that contains (nearly) all steps to perform the proteomics network analysis and interpretation.

+Hopefully this workflow is very _flexible_.
+But not so much that it false apart when being held up against the sun.

 ## IO